The Call of the Wild (2020 film): Plot

 During the late 19th century, Buck, a large, gentle mix of Saint Bernard and Scotch Shepherd, lives contentedly with his master, Judge Miller, in Santa Clara, California.
 One night, Buck is abducted and shipped to the Yukon aboard a freighter.
-During the packing, Buck finds his favorite chew toy but loses his collar in the process due to it loosely falling off and sliding out of the truck.
-During the voyage, a crew member beats him as a means of discipline.
-After arriving, Buck returns a dropped harmonica to a man named John Thornton, moments before being sold to Perrault and his assistant Francoise for their dog sled to deliver mail across the Yukon.
+During the voyage, a crew member beats him with a club to enforce discipline.
+Once in Alaska, a frontiersman named John Thornton drops his harmonica which Buck retrieves for him, moments before being sold to Perrault and his partner Francoise for their dog sled to deliver mail across the Yukon.
 Perrault hopes that with Buck, he can make the long trek to the mail depot before the deadline.
-Buck is introduced to the other dogs; Dolly, Pike, Jo, Billie, Dub, Dave, and Sol-leks, including the vicious pack leader, a husky named Spitz.
+Buck is introduced to the other dogs; Dolly, Pike, Jo, Billie, Dub, Dave, and Sol-leks, including the pack leader, a husky named Spitz.

-Throughout their travels, Buck gains the loyalty and trust of Perrault, Francoise and the other sled dogs, after proving himself along the way and even rescuing Francoise, antagonizing Spitz.
-Buck begins experiencing ancestral spiritual visions of a black wolf that acts as his guide throughout their travels.
+Buck gains the loyalty and trust of Perrault, Francoise and the other sled dogs, after proving himself along the way.
+He rescues Francoise when she falls through the ice.
+All of this antagonizes Spitz.
+Buck begins experiencing ancestral visions of a black wolf that acts as his guide throughout their travels.
 One night, Buck catches and then releases a rabbit.
 Spitz kills it before attacking Buck to assert his dominance.
-Spitz seems to win, until the rest of the pack encourages Buck, who pins Spitz down, displacing him as pack leader; Spitz then disappears into the wild.
-Perrault grudgingly makes Buck the lead when no other dog assumes the position.
+Spitz seems to win until the rest of the pack encourages Buck, who pins Spitz down, displacing him as pack leader; Spitz then disappears into the wild.
+Perrault grudgingly makes Buck the lead when no other dog can do it.
 Buck's speed and strength allow the sled to arrive with the mail on time.
 There, Thornton hands over a letter he has written to his former wife expressing his feelings about their dead son.
-When Perrault returns, he learns the mail route is being replaced by the telegraph, forcing him to sell the dogs.
+He and Buck readily recognize each other.
+Soon after, Perrault learns the mail route is being replaced by the telegraph, forcing him to sell the dogs.